beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 Noticing her silence, Chojuro cocked his head curiously to one side and looked at her.
 "Lady Mizukage, is something the matter?".</br>
 She exhaled a long breath and collected her scattered nerves.
 "I just remembered things with Ao...
 If he were here..."</br>
 "Oh, Ao...
-I wish hr could see me now too".
+I wish he could see me now too".
 Chojuro had apparently taken her statement to mean she wanted to show off the now-grown Chojuro to Ao.</br>
 Rather than correcting him, the Mizukage smiled and brought heir conversations together with a "Truly".</br>
 "All right, then!
 We'll be off!" a ninja on the ship called, now that all members were aboard; the ship slowly left the port.</br>
 "The five great nations hated each other so much, and now we can join hands like this", Chojuro murmured deeply moved, as they watched it sail off in mist of sea spray.
 "It'is simply incredible, isn't it?".</br>